CDHDL959/Phishing_Detector.py/README.md

    cd ~/phishing-detector
    ```
    Save the code as phishing_detector.py
-3. Create a Virtual Environment (recommended due to all of the dependencies we will be downloading in step 4)
+3. Create a Virtual Environment (recommended due to all of the dependencies we will be downloading in step 4).
    ("venv_name" is a place holder.
-Please feel free to create any virtual environment name)
+Please feel free to create any virtual environment name).
    ```
    python3 -m venv venv_name
    ```